COMPX SM |

 |

-Key ResultsCQL3D results have strongly influenced the course of several important rf current drive experiments and proposals, specifically (1) experiments at GA and collaboration with Kurchatov Institute, Moscow[3], (2) implementation and interpretation of the lower hybrid current profile control experiments on the ASDEX experiment[4] and the associated planning for the PBX lower hybrid current profile control- MHD second stability region-experiment[5], (3) interpretation of fast wave current drive (FWCD) and ECCD experiments at GA[6,7], and (4) consideration of FWCD synergy with electron cyclotron resonance heating (ECRH)[8], and electron cycltron CD [9] in tokamak reactor environments.An ECCD result first obtained unambiguously by CQL3D([10]), is that current drive by outside (i.e., outboard side) launch of the rf power is strongly preferred to inside launch, based on current drive efficiency.
+Key ResultsCQL3D results have strongly influenced the course of several important rf current drive experiments and proposals, specifically (1) experiments at GA and collaboration with Kurchatov Institute, Moscow[6], (2) implementation and interpretation of the lower hybrid current profile control experiments on the ASDEX experiment[7] and the associated planning for the PBX lower hybrid current profile control- MHD second stability region-experiment[7], (3) interpretation of fast wave current drive (FWCD) and ECCD experiments at GA[9,10], and (4) consideration of FWCD synergy with electron cyclotron resonance heating (ECRH)[10], and supporting electron cyclotron CD at 170 GHz [11] in the ITER tokamak reactor.
+A following paper concluded with a doubling of ECCD efficiency for a top launch antenna compared to midplane launch [12], supporting addition of top-launch ECCD to ITER.An ECCD result first unambiguously obtained by CQL3D [13], is that current drive by outside (i.e., outboard side) launch of the rf power is strongly preferred to inside launch, based on current drive efficiency.
 For inside launch, ECCD efficiency at low power is about one-half of that for the outside launch; as rf power increased, the inside launch efficiency can decrease and even pass through zero.
 In addition, outside launch efficiency doubles at high rf power.
-As a result of CQL3D, a new outside launch configuration was implemented in DIII-D. CQL3D current drive results have since been shown to agree in detail with DIII-D experimental data near both the first and second cylcotron harmonics.[6,7].
-The code has provided detailed estimates of EC current drive in ITER, contributing strongly to the advancment of this scheme for current profile control [9].
+As a result of CQL3D, a new outside launch configuration was implemented in DIII-D. CQL3D current drive results have since been shown to agree in detail with DIII-D experimental data near both the first and second cylcotron harmonics.[8,9].
+The code has provided detailed estimates of EC current drive in ITER, contributing strongly to the advancment of this scheme for current profile control [11,12].
 Application of the code has been made to several additional tokamak experiments: FT-1 (Joffe), Tore Supra, T-10, TdeV, Versator-II.
-The code has lead in devolpment of similar codes in Europe and Japan[11].
-New applications are being made to the disruption/runaway electron problem.
-Radial transport modeling proved to be a decisive factor in interpretation of the TCV ECCD experiment [12] and the MST reversed field pinch[13].
+The code has lead in devolpment of similar codes in Europe and Japan[14].
+New applications are being made to the disruption/runaway electron problem[15], and more recently [5].
+Radial transport modeling proved to be a decisive factor in interpretation of the TCV ECCD experiment [16] and the MST reversed field pinch[17].
+The CQL3D code incorporates a variant, CQLP, which solves the 3D Fokker-Planck collisional problem along magnetic field lines, including the parallel streaming term, one flux surface at a time[18, 19].
+Further work is being carried out on the parallel-transport Fokker-Planck resulted in the FPET code (renamed STELLA, after further additions) which models parallel electron transportthe electron streaming term along field lines, and obtains the self-consistent parallel electric field under the condition of equal electron and ion fluxes to divertor plate[20].
+Additional boundary conditions and RF quasilinear diffusion have been incorporated[21].
+The fully nonlinear and fully relativistic collision operator option has been benchmarked[22].
+Recent work [23] includes addition of a finite-orbit-width (FOW) option in the code, based on theory developed by Kupfer[24].
+Ref.
+[25] reports validation work with the NSTX spherical tokamak at Princeton Plasma Physics Laboratory.
+Report [25] provides a in-depth description of the FOW enhancement of CQL3D.
+New work (2015) is aimed at a time-dependent continuum 2D-in-V, 2D-in-space Fokker-Planck code for axisymmetric mirror devices, coupling in neutral beam and RF heating, and a neutrals code.
+This work is extending Ref.
+[20] to multispecies, and is combined with the self-consistent parallel electric field and divertor boundary conditions as employed in Ref.
+[20].
+Particularly for runaway electron (RE) problems, and for other applications in which time-dependent toroidal electric fields are important, a self-consistent solution of the electron distribution with the toroidal Ampere-Faraday equations has been added, as described in [26].
 Selected Publications